mpatric/mp3agic/readme.md

 * Write the code for your feature or bug fix
 * Please don't auto-format the code or make wholesale whitespace changes as it makes seeing what has changed more difficult
 * Add tests!
 This is important so the code you've added doesn't get unintentionally broken in the future
-* Make sure the existing tests all pass
+* Make sure the existing tests pass
 * Commit and do not mess with version or history
 * Submit a pull request